projectgus/SemLican/README.md

 # SemLican

-An incomplete port of the [SemPress](https://github.com/pfefferle/SemPress) WordPress theme to the [Pelican static site generator](pelican.com).
+An incomplete port of the [SemPress](https://github.com/pfefferle/SemPress) WordPress theme to the [Pelican static site generator](pelican.com). (*Naming things is hard*...)

 ## Support note

 I did this for my blog https://projectgus.com so the features it supports are generally the ones I wanted.
-I'm interested in fixing bugs in the features I sue, and I'm happy to accept PRs for new features if they've been tested to work well, but in general **SemLican is unsupported and is suitable for all use cases**.
+I'm interested in fixing bugs in the features that I use, and I'm happy to accept PRs for new features if they've been tested to work well.
+However in general **SemLican is unsupported and is not suitable for all use cases**.

 ## Limitations